 As to qualifications awarded in other countries:

-- The European Baccalaureat is considered to be equivalent whereas the International Baccalaureat is accepted as a suitable equivalent only if the final average grade is above a certain class.
+- The European Baccalaureat is considered equivalent, whereas the International Baccalaureat is accepted as a suitable equivalent only if the final average grade is above a specific class.
 More information is available on the swissuniversities' website.

 - A US High School final diploma is not recognised as equivalent to the required certificate of secondary education.
 US applicants seeking admission to USI must submit evidence of passing 6 (six) APT (Advanced placement tests) with a minimum mark of 3.
 Please refer to the appropriate guidelines issued by swissuniversities.